Aboard89/f1_race_predictor/README.md

 Employing machine learning techniques, this project aims to surpass traditional prediction methods by identifying patterns and insights within extensive datasets.
 Utilizing regression analysis, classification, and neural networks, we strive to enhance the precision of predictions.

 ### 4. The Impact
 The aspiration of this project is to test out various data science modelling methods to see if we can predict the likely race winner of each race.
+You can find the conclusions to the project in the Conclusions notebook "9.
+F1_Conclusions_and_Next_Steps.ipynb"

 ### 5. The Data
 Utilizing data from official F1 website (formula1.com, OpenF1 API, and Ergast F1 APIs, this project aims to create a comprehensive predictive model.
 The datasets include race results for each driver, grid positions, driver, car and team characteristics, dynamic race elements, and more, offering a holistic view of Formula 1 racing dynamics.
 The dataset ranges from 1995-2023.